Rugged and Portable

 Environmental conditions such as high winds, g-forces, noise, heat, cold, vibration, etc. can impact the user’s ability to sense and react.

-Keeping ergonomics in mind, we give recommendations for the appropriate size, orientation, grip, and configuration of controls to make sure each device is highly usable within its particular constraints.
+Keeping ergonomics in mind, our services include recommendations for the appropriate size, orientation, grip, and configuration of controls to make sure each device is highly usable within its particular constraints.

 Prototyping and Testing